NTOUBiomedicalAILAB/PreRisk-CoV2/README.md

 #### 2. Subsequent Usage

-If the example runs without errors, you only need to activate your environment before using PreRisk-CoV2:
+If the runs without errors, you only need to activate your environment before using PreRisk-CoV2:

 ```bash
 conda activate prerisk